Jumballaya/game-map-maker/README.md

   - Blank TileMap initialization
   - UI Dialog box

+- Add more ways to interact with the layers
+  - Layer visible/hidden
+  - Layer locked/unlocked

 - Refactor tool dropdown to be a menu bar
   - Add Icon support